-- 42. Responses are tabulated below: - DO: - create a safe environment by offering the child a private and safe place if possible. - stay calm and reassure the child and stress that he/she is not to blame. - tell the child that you know how difficult it must have been to confide in you. - listen carefully and tell the child what you are going to do next - Do not interview the child, keep questions to a minimum and encourage the child to use his/her own words: questioning should only include TED questions: - Tell me - Explain - Describe - Or use the mirroring technique: - i.e. "My dad hit me last night"; respond by "Your dad hit you last night?" - Record as soon as possible on the Welfare concern Record on CPOMS (similar to Annex G) exactly what the child has said to you / what you have heard or what you saw, and any other relevant information. - Immediately (if appropriate) inform the DSL/ DDSL (and nobody else) so that any appropriate action can be taken to protect the child if necessary. - Depending upon the nature of the disclosure the DSL/ DDSL is to decide as to how best to support the pupil concerned - whether he can return to classes, whether he needs to take time out of lessons or whether it might be appropriate to take some other action.
+- Take the child to a private and safe place - Stay calm - Reassure the child and stress that he/she is not to blame and they were right to tell you - Listen to the child and tell them that you believe them - Tell the child what you have to speak to someone who can help to keep them safe - Do not interview the child, keep questions to a minimum and encourage the child to use his/her own words: questioning should only include TED questions: - o Tell me - o Explain - o Describe - Or use the mirroring technique: i.e. "My dad hit me last night"; respond by "Your dad hit you last night?" - Record as soon as possible exactly what the child has said to you / what you have heard or what you saw, and any other relevant information. - Immediately (if appropriate) inform the DSL/ DDSL (and nobody else) so that any appropriate action can be taken to protect the child if necessary. - Depending upon the nature of the disclosure the pastoral staff concerned (or DSL/DDSL) is to decide as to how best support the pupil concerned whether he can return to classes, whether he needs to take time out of lessons or whether it might be appropriate to take some other action.